Elderly Exploits

 Is dealing with the devil ever a good idea?
 Would you even recognize the devil if you met him face to face?
 Would there be peace on earth if you could somehow capture Satan himself and confine him to a prison cell?
 October is the month of ghosts, goblins, witches, and devils, so it seems like the perfect time to look back at two episodes of The Twilight Zone that feature the devil as a main piece of the story.
 Read More…

-Bookending the Twilight Zone
+Entering the Fifth Dimension Twilight Zone Podcast

 Subscribe to Entering the Fifth Dimension